Smoked Meatloaf

 Storage:

-Leftover Traeger smoked meatloaf can be stored in the fridge in an airtight container for up to 3 days.
+Leftover Traeger smoked meatloaf can be stored in the refrigerator in an airtight container for up to 3 days.

 It can be reheated in a small, covered baking dish with 1-2 tablespoons of beef broth.
 Bake at 300f for 15-20 minutes or until heated through.